Cyrus McNeill in Confederate uniform, scanned from Harlee's Kinfolks.

 One daughter married Archie Campbell who lives near Antioch.
-[This Archibald may have been the son of John and Catherine Campbell of Campbell's Bridge near Maxton.
-The daughter was likely the daughter named Catherine in Polly's will of 1839 and who is named in Robeson County court minutes as Catherine Jane in 1830.
+[This Archibald Campbell was an older son of John and Catherine Campbell of Campbell's Bridge near Maxton.
+The daughter who married Archie Campbell was named Catherine in Polly's will of 1839 and who is named in Robeson County court minutes as Catherine Jane in 1830.
 Catherine Jane, Hector and Betsy were listed as Polly's children in her bond to become their guardian in May 1830 Term of Robeson County Court Minutes.]

 Afterwards David Tory [Torrey] lived where the late Archie Purcell resided who inherited his father’s estate.
 By the marriage to [Daniel] McEachern two children, Col. Archie and Sallie were born.
 Col. McEachern married Effie Sellers.
 They raised ten children, two boys and eight girls.
 Mary married Lauchlin McNeill, a son of Angus McNeill already mentioned.
 Eliza married John Buie.